Nithish-Sunkara/book-heading-structure/README.md

-# book-heading-structure
+# Book Heading Structure

 A simple HTML project demonstrating the use and hierarchy of heading tags from <h1> to <h6>.
-# Book Heading Structure

 This project contains a simple HTML document that outlines the structural hierarchy of a book with chapters and sections.

 ## File